Historic Charleston Foundation: Aiken-Rhett House

 The Aiken-Rhett House is the centerpiece of a townhouse complex that extends from Ann Street to Mary Street.
 Built in 1818 and greatly expanded by Gov. and Mrs. William Aiken Jr. in the 1830s and 1850s, the house has been little altered since 1858.

-A successful businessman, rice planter, politician and governor of South Carolina, William Aiken Jr. was one of the state's wealthiest citizens.
-Following a well-established tradition among Charleston's elite, Aiken and his wife, Harriet Lowndes Aiken, traveled in Europe and returned with magnificent fine art and furnishings.
+A businessman, rice planter, politician and governor of South Carolina, William Aiken Jr. was one of the state's wealthiest citizens.
+Following tradition among Charleston's elite, Aiken and his wife, Harriet Lowndes Aiken, traveled in Europe and returned with fine art and furnishings.
 Some of these objects can be seen in the rooms for which they were purchased.

 The Aiken-Rhett House remained in the family until 1975, when its last resident bequeathed it to the Charleston Museum.
 It has been owned and managed as a museum by Historic Charleston Foundation since 1995.